This is a Guide to Facebook Lead Ads for Contractors. It is updated for 2022.

 The thing about leads is they are just that: they lead to business.
 For customers who fill out those Facebook forms, the key is to follow up with them, typically during normal business hours on the same day.

-Even if the customer does not take immediate action, don’t feel discouraged.
+Don’t feel discouraged even if the customer does not take immediate action.
 Leads can take several inquiries before they make a final decision.
 If they are indecisive after that initial follow-up, give it some time and then follow up again.

 These are just a few ways that Facebook ads can help take your business to the next level.
-Best of all, Facebook lead ads are a fairly inexpensive way of marketing that allows you to reach your target audience without having to break the bank to do so.
+Best of all, Facebook lead ads are a fairly inexpensive way of marketing that allows you to reach your target audience without breaking the bank to do so.

-Make certain that you follow proper procedures and you should begin to see a stream of leads inquiring in your business.
+Make certain that you follow proper procedures, and you should begin to see a stream of leads inquiring about your business.
 From there, it’s up to you to convert those into paying customers who will help grow your company.